riz8/Immersive_Time/README.md

 * Support for ConfigurationManager to toggle indoors behaviour.
 ---
 #### PLANNED
-* Translation of cave time
+* Translation of flavor text for indoor time
-* Add time based situations, like locked gate, shop opening hours etc. _May be a mod in its own_